 Rank Risk Index

-MozCast shows the biggest spike on the 8th January, with considerable movement commencing on the 4th January.
-After the previous reports of a possible Penguin update on the 6th January, they did post a tweet indicating that the data was wrong.
+MozCast shows the biggest spike on the 8th of January, with considerable movement commencing on the 4th of January.
+After the previous reports of a possible Penguin update on the 6th of January, they did post a tweet indicating that the data was wrong.
 However, they seem to have fallen silent on that point and kept the data as-is.
 Perhaps, the nature of the movement (are there multiple data sets \ algorithms being tested?) caused them to doubt the validity of the data initially.

-What are webmasters saying about the Update?
+What are webmasters saying about the update?

 The most in-depth discussions are at Webmasterworld.
-In particular, there are several references to Penguin Algorithm, and that they do not believe it is related.
+In particular, there are several references to the Penguin Algorithm, and that they do not believe it is related.

 I’m not seeing anything positive on my 80 ish percent Penguin released website.
 In fact I’m not seeing any changes at all in my UK niche.
 Is it still going on?

 I am seeing a large increase in traffic on a squeaky clean USA website that has been around for a couple years.
 There are three links the website acquired throughout this time, and Google traffic changes to it is a good indicator of non-penguin updates for me.
 The industry the website is in is also clean with no spammers I know of in it.
-If what Google is doing is penguin, I would not expect any of the sites in this industry to move.
+If what Google is doing is Penguin, I would not expect any of the sites in this industry to move.